Find Trade Colleges

 Geographic Diversity

-Students from other countries are interested in Aviation/Airway Management and Operations, too.
+Americans aren’t the only ones with an interest in Aviation/Airway Management and Operations.
 About 10.4% of those with this major are international students.

-How Much Do Aviation Management & Operations Majors Make?
+How Much Do Aviation/Airway Management and Operations Majors Make?

 Salaries According to BLS

-Aviation/Airway Management and Operations majors often go into careers with median salaries of $102,850.
+The median salary for someone in a career related to aviation/airway management and operations is $102,850.
 This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

-Median Salary for an Aviation Management & Operations Major 102,850
+Median Salary for an Aviation/Airway Management and Operations Major 102,850

 0K